Paran0idy/Paran0idy/README.md

   Hi, I'm a graduate student at the University of Science and Technology of China.
 </h1>

-- 🔭 I'm currently interning at ByteDance.
+- 🔭 Interning at Quantitative Trading Company.
-- 🌱 I’m currently learning DL Compiler and Arch.
+- 🌱 Focusing on DL Compiler, Computer Arch and LLM Inference.
-- ❓ Ask me about anything related to Compiler.
+- ❓  Ask me about anything related to Compiler/Arch.

 <!--
 <p align="center">